laurieskelly/lrs-bin/mcsweeneys_lte/README.md

+##this nonsense
-##this nonsense is a letter to the editor that appears on mcsweeneys.net, [here](http://www.mcsweeneys.net/articles/letters-from-2011)
+###is a letter to the editor that appeared on mcsweeneys.net in 2011
+####I reproduced it here because there is no way to link directly to the original [here](http://www.mcsweeneys.net/articles/letters-from-2011) without requiring people to CTRL-F for my name.

 <p>Date: Thursday, 27 Oct 2011<br>
 From: L. Skelly<br>